From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Latent-Action Interfaces for Control

 Latent-action methods introduce an intermediate \emph{action abstraction} learned from how observations change over time, and then use a comparatively small amount of action-labeled robot data to connect this abstraction to executable commands.
 Unlike direct video--action policies (Section~\ref{sec:direct-video-action}), which keep the connection between visual change and control implicit inside a policy network, latent-action methods introduce a structured intermediate variable intended to represent the \emph{cause} of an observed transition.
 It serves as a compact interface that can support planning, model-predictive control, or policy learning in an abstract action space before being grounded to a specific robot.
+This action-like abstraction differs from the \emph{latent state} of an action-free world model: a latent action summarizes \emph{what changed} between observations and is meant to be selected or grounded as a control primitive, whereas a latent world-model state represents the environment for downstream action-conditioned planning or policy learning.

 The motivation is that videos of physical interaction---human or robotic---contain structured, action-like information: the observed transition often constrains what interaction produced it, even when the underlying control commands are unobserved.
 Latent-action methods operationalize this by separating \emph{discovery}---learning the abstraction from action-free transitions---from \emph{grounding}---mapping it to robot controls with limited labeled data.
 The central question is therefore: \emph{Can we discover an action-like abstraction purely from observation---one that supports planning and search---and then ground it to a specific robot's control space with minimal supervision?}